Skip to Navigation | Skip to Content

 Forest Planting

-Since 2008, the Planning Department has initiated major reforestation projects in Montgomery County stream valley parks to improve water quality and habitat.
-Funded by developer contributions to our Forest Conservation Fund, the replanting projects have created close to 10 acres with new forests.
+Since 2008, the Planning Department has been involved with major reforestation projects in Montgomery County stream valley parks to improve water quality and habitat.
+Funded by developer contributions to our Forest Conservation Fund, the replanting projects have created close over 25 acres of new stream valley forests within five of Montgomery County’s Stream Valley and Conservation parks.

 video icon Watch the tree-planting project clip from Growing Right cable show: